HughIsaacs2/DatPart/README.md

 Oh also, Chrome's Omnibar treats all non-standard TLDs as searches, so you'll have to type the inital HTTP:// or put a slash at the end of the URL for it to load the site.

 (BitTorrent/WebTorrent support coming soon, it's already coded into the extension just not the server app.
-Also it'll load the same torrent sites as [PeerCloud](https://github.com/jhiesey/peercloud))
+Also it'll load the same torrent sites as [PeerCloud](https://github.com/jhiesey/peercloud) and [BitTorrent Maelstrom](http://blog.bittorrent.com/2014/12/10/project-maelstrom-the-internet-we-build-next/))

 ### Try it